-According to the US Consumer Product Safety Commission, more than 58,000 volleyball-related injuries were treated in hospital emergency rooms in 2010.
-More than 12,000 of those injuries occurred in children under the age of 14 years.
+According to the US Consumer Product Safety Commission, more than 178,000 volleyball-related injuries were treated in hospital emergency rooms in 2012.

 Although volleyball accounts for just a small percentage of all organized sports injuries, participation in the sport is on the rise, and with that comes more opportunity for injury.
 Because volleyball players repeatedly use their shoulders for spiking and blocking, overuse injuries of the shoulder are common.
 Sprains and strains, most often around ankle, also occur.
 Finger injuries, such as dislocations and tendon tears, frequently occur during setting and blocking.

 Several strategies can help prevent volleyball injuries — from wearing appropriate safety equipment to careful inspection of the court.